big city

 share:

-How to keep kids busy during the school holiday?
-It can be challenging for parents to keep their kids, especially for those who have to work.
+So you're wondering how to keep kids busy during the school holiday?
+It can be challenging for parents to keep their kids entertained, especially for those who have to work.
 While TV and online games are convenient ways to entertain kids, they're certainly not the healthiest.

 Fortunately, many creative and fun ways exist to stave off boredom, especially for those living in Libertyville and Arlington Heights.
 There's something for everyone, from art classes and education programs to outdoor activities and fitness classes.

-As advocates of physical movement and mental health, Hot Ground Gym has put together a list of school holiday and family fun ideas, no matter the season.
+As advocates of physical movement and mental health, Hot Ground Gym has put together a list of school holiday and family fun ideas that work no matter the season.

 When Are the School Holidays in Illinois?